What do small grants cover?

 - Retreats for cross-issue reflection and joint strategizing for 2 or more organizations.
 These groups can apply for the expenses of a retreat at a not-for-profit or other low-cost facility.
 Up to $2000 per retreat – per grant year.
 Only one of the organizations applying for the grant has to be a current grantee.

 - All consulting services including media and communications assistance, fundraising, special events planning, technology assistance, strategic planning, leadership development, executive coaching, succession planning, legislative advocacy, and community organizing training.
 Up to $5000 per organization per grant year.

 What are some recent examples of how the grants have been used?

-- Mekong used a small grant for travel to the 2014 annual convention, The Movement for Economic Justice: Changing the Narrative Together.
+- Picture the Homeless used a small grant for travel to the People’s Action Annual Movement Builders conference.

 The New York Foundation has a limited amount of funding for small grants.
 Small grants can be made anytime during the year and should be requested on an as-needed basis to cover unanticipated costs.

 For more information, call your program officer at (212) 594-8009.

 New York Foundation